DISC-Manchester/PS2-ICON-PARSER/README.md

 * Use any implementation-specific features.

 ## Client compatibility:
-The library requires use of `const`, `let` and `class` declarations.
+The library currently requires use of `const`, `let` and `class` declarations, template literals, and destructuring assignment for variables.

-Any JavaScript implementation should work if they support all three of these declarations.
+Any JavaScript implementation should work if they support all of the required features.

 ### Tested clients:
 * Chrome (or Blink-based browser) 49 (or higher) - HTML reference client